Small Technology Foundation

 Laura, Osky, and Aral

 We’re Laura Kalbag and Aral Balkan (and Oskar the huskamute).
-We live and work in Kilkenny, Ireland.
+We live and work in Bray, Ireland.

 Since 2014, we’ve been advocating for regulation of surveillance capitalism, investment in ethical alternatives, and carrying out research and development on ethical alternatives.